 Apparently his parents were sent to Tibet, or to a province near Tibet, during the relocations that accompanied the Cultural Revolution.
 When his mother was pregnant with him, she was malnourished, so he was born sickly and weak.
 While he was still a child, he used Tibetan qi gong and healing practices.
 He studied in Tibet until he was 19, then began teaching and preaching in China.
 Soon he attracted huge crowds in several Chinese cities.
 Now he’s about 43, and has started Puti centers in various places — Singapore, Taiwan, South Korea, Vancouver, Queens, etc. He’s no longer allowed in China, perhaps because the government fears large crowds.
 He doesn’t seem to have any connection to Falun Gong, the popular sect.

 There were perhaps 60 people at the Flushing Center.
-I was probably the only Westerner in the group, and the teaching was all in Chinese.
-But his centers attract some Westerners, and they’re able to translate the teachings into various languages.
+I was probably the only Westerner in the group, and the teaching was in Chinese.
+But his centers attract some Westerners, and his teachings are translated into various languages.
 Jin Bodhi himself seems to speak only Chinese, and he seems especially popular in places like Vancouver and Flushing, where there are large Chinese populations.
 His brand of qi gong is difficult for a Westerner to become comfortable with — more difficult than basic yoga and meditation.

 One might compare Jin Bodhi to Jesus.
 As I wrote in an earlier issue,